Where to Stay in Berlin - A Local’s Neighborhood Guide

 Known as a working-class district for much of its existence, it still carries a much less gentrified vibe than, say, neighboring Prenzlauer Berg, with more social housing and workaday or occasionally run-down areas.

-It’s much-loved by many precisely for its stubborn resistance to gentrification though - the local saying "Wedding kommt" or "Wedding is up and coming” is now used ironically for the most part - and it’s a great area if you’re seeking something affordable and regular (apartments rather than hotels), with no major sights and no frills.
+It’s much-loved by many precisely for its stubborn resistance to gentrification though - the local saying "Wedding kommt" meaning "Wedding is up and coming” is now typicall used ironically - and it’s a great area if you’re seeking something affordable and regular (apartments rather than hotels), with no major sights and no frills.

 There are some very cool craft beer pubs, restaurants, and venues dotted around the district, as well as some very charming corners and areas.
 The Uferstudios, a complex of dance and performance studios, are a source of local pride, as is Silent Green, an art and music space inside a crematorium.
 The local Humboldthain park also has a former flak tower to explore, as well as a community swimming pool.